 What is a biophysical attribute and what role does it play in defining intertidal and subtidal ecosystem types?

 Biophysical attributes can be used to create an attribute classification, that is, a set of biophysical (biological, physical and chemical) attributes for describing and defining ecosystem types using discrete categories with measurable classes (e.g. metrics).
 The step of attribute-based classification separates the classification of attributes (e.g. depth, sediment size) from the designation of types (i.e. combinations of attributes such as deep water sand) for a particular purpose (e.g. deep water fisheries management).
-Examples of attributes include Lithology, Geology, Substrate consolidation, Water clarity, pH, and the presence and form of flora and fauna species.
+Examples of intertidal and subtidal attributes can be found on the attributes and qualifiers page.

 Where can I find the Central Queensland intertidal and subtidal mapping method?